Bills win over Giants prevents disaster, but is it only temporary?

 Had the Bills lost to the Giants they’d be 3-3.
 The same record as the Zach Wilson Jets.
 It would be three losses already with games still left against the Eagles, Chiefs, Dolphins, Cowboys and Bengals.
 Forget the Super Bowl.
 There would have been a real discussion about whether the Bills would even make the (Jim Mora voice) PLAYOFFS?!?

-Instead Sunday night, the defense stood up late when it absolutely had to at the end.
+Instead, Sunday night, the defense stood up late when it absolutely had to at the end.
 It’s a defense now filled with young players and new starters.
-With the game on the line, that’s where the Bills leaned to find a disaster avoiding win.
+With the game on the line, that’s where the Bills leaned to a disaster-avoiding win.

 Dawson Knox and Josh Allen hinted at something Quintin Morris was willing to say–the Bills defense bailed their offense out.
 Buffalo’s alleged juggernaut of a scoring machine could barely get off the ground against one of the league’s worst defenses.
 Every other team the Giants played had 20 points on the board by the end of the third quarter.
 The Bills had zero.